Xamla/egomo_calibration/README.md

 ```

 ##### Data conversion
 The egomo_calibration algorighm is written in Python and needs .npy files as input files.
 Thus, you have to convert the lua .t7 files into the .npy format.
-To do this, go into the "capture_sphere_sampling" folder and call the script /home/xamla/git/egomo_calibration/examples/run_data_conversion.sh:
+To do this, use the script ``/home/xamla/git/egomo_calibration/examples/run_data_conversion.sh``, i.e. adapt the camera serials within this script, then go into the "capture_sphere_sampling" folder and call the script from there:
 ```
 cd tmp/calibration/capture_sphere_sampling/
-/home/xamla/git/egomo_calibration/examples/run_data_conversion
+/home/xamla/git/egomo_calibration/examples/run_data_conversion.sh
 ```